roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  "Oh God, yes Nicholas, I mean son, Mommy wants your big cock in her wet cunt so fucking bad.
 Oh god son, shove that big cock of yours in Mommy."

  His cock easily slipped inside my cunt and filled me.
 I let out a loud moan of ecstasy as my cunt was finally filled.
 "Fuck Mom, you are so fucking wet."
-Report_Story #19
+9